SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

     - [ ] Add smock test
     - [ ] try test with foundry

-- AAVE fork:
-    - [X] Understant why deploy doesn't work
-        -> the TX were stuck in pending because the gas paid was too low to be processed

 - HR - Administratif
     - [ ] Change mail xdev to Eniblock
+    - Change LinkedIn
-    - [ ] Change LinkedIn
+        [ ] Change the banner with Eniblock
+        [ ] Add new expreiences
+        [ ] Update Thales dates
+        [ ] Add people from interviewing to linkedin
+        [ ] Add Freelancer from Enblock Mathieu, Corentin, Omar

-    - [ ] Prepare Welcom to the Jungle itw
+    - Prepare Welcom to the Jungle itw
         - [ ] First version
         - [ ] Train with people
-    - [X] Github Eniblock account
-    - [X] Resume update for Eniblock

 - Skill rampup
     - [ ] Play with Ethernaut
-      - [X] Add Wallet on Slack
-      - [ ] 1.
-Fallback
+      - [ ] Fallback
-      - [X] Recovery (web3 team workshop)

-- Web3 team workshop
-    - [ ] require vs import in .js
-    - [ ] how to see if hh node is on the fork
-    - [ ] how to find the block number when a SC was deployed
-    - [ ] Can't access to the contract via the fork, use the hardhat console ?

 -- Medium

 - [ ] Play with tenderly
-- [ ] Play with snapshot HH
+- Play with snapshot HH
+    - [X] Tried it with Gnosis smartcontract but didn't work
 - [ ] Update Swap SC HTCL, Security
 - [ ] Add terminal Solidity
 - [ ] Account Infura